pqhuy98/gps_tracker/README.md

 AUTHENTICATION=true   # whether the application performs password check or not (teacher's requirement).
 ERROR_REPORTING=false # if true, PHP's error message will thrown, else otherwise.
 Set it to false in production.
 ```
-4. The value of PRIVATE_KEY can be generated with the menthod described in
+4. The value of `PRIVATE_KEY` can be generated with the method described in [this section](https://github.com/pqhuy98/gps_tracker/blob/master/README.md#database-credentials-retrieval).
 5. Now the REST server should be functioning on `localhost/gps_tracker/api/...`.
 See Swagger documentation below for API specification.

 ## Architecture